savage4618/yagpdb-ccs/Fun/NewUserShoutout/README.md

 # YOU probably shouldn't use it yet.

 `joinmessage.yagcc` adds new users only to db entry.
-If a user leaves and rejoins, they will not get added a second time. (as I typed this up, I realized there is a leave message action that should remove the existing users, also eliminating duplicates `¯\_(ツ)_/¯`)

 `leavemessage.yagcc` removes members that leave from the database.